Saturday, January 17, 2026

 Tempe Butte

-Tap on a picture to enlarge the image.
-There are petroglyphs in each image on this page.
+I’ll stay the path… There are petroglyphs in each image on this page.
 Some are as small as your hand, others are quite large.
-In half of the images, I did not notice the petroglyphs but I knew I might find them, zooming in with my iPad.
+In half of the images, I did not notice the petroglyphs but I knew I might find them by zooming in with my iPad.
 That’s exactly what happened.
+I used telephoto lenses to get closer.
 There are hundreds of petroglyphs at this site.
-I am about thirty percent through the process of documenting.
-Tempe Butte is quickly becoming my favorite home petroglyph site as there is so little online about this area.
+I am about sixty percent through the process of documenting.
+Tempe Butte.
+This site is quickly becoming my favorite home petroglyph site as there is so little online about this area.
+This forces me to dive deeper into general information on the area and ultimately this lead me to joining an archeological society and to take classes on the subject.

 ——————————